-Dear Patient, for better control of the organism's condition during the recommended 30-day nutrition program, we suggest completing the attached on the next side table every day.
-In the table, you enter the weight and well-being.
-In the second part of the page there is your supplementation program (part one - nutritional program).
-You can print it and always have it with you.
+Dear Patient, for better control of the organism's condition during the recommended 30-day nutrition program, we suggest completing the attached table every day.
 We would like to remind you that only following the whole program, consisting of the recommended diet, supplementation and physical activity will enable you to attain the optimal health condition.